PavloPetrina/cypress_demoqa/cypress/e2e/test_cases.md

       3. Fill 11 digits to mobile number field and fill-out rest of all required and optinal form fields
       4. Click on the "Submit" button

-      Expected Result: Mobile number field is to accepting any char and digit strictly after 10 digit was entered
+      Expected Result: Mobile number field is not accepting any char and digit strictly after 10 digit was entered

       Actual Result: As expected